In the developed world, having a church website is a given. Most of us instinctively know this.

 - They want to grab coffee with the pastor.
 “I’ll find his email online.”

-Not only that, they expect information to be up-to-date, as all credible websites are.
+And when they land on your website, they expect information to be up-to-date, as all credible websites are.
 (And as a new person eager to get involved, the less I have to chase down information myself, the more likely I am to jump in.)

 In the internet age, we are conditioned to look online for just about everything.
 That is why you need a church website.